 The Indorama Eleme Petrochemical Plants

-Located in Eleme, River states, this plant is owned by Indorama Eleme Petrochemicals Company Limited (IEPL).
-It was given to them in the year 2006 through a privatisation program by the NNPC. it produces 22,000 tonnes per annum (TPA) Butene-1, 270,000 TPA Polyethylene, and 80,000 TPA Polypropylene.
+It was given to them in 2006 through a privatization program by the NNPC. it produces 22,000 tonnes per annum (TPA) Butene-1, 270,000 TPA Polyethylene, and 80,000 TPA Polypropylene.

 List of private refineries in Nigeria (ongoing construction or near completion)